flipperdevices/flipperzero-firmware/flipsignal/gallery/README.md

   - The "Press color" option changes the button color when it’s pressed.
 If you pick a combo button, all the buttons in that combo will change color.

   - The "Release color" option changes the button color when it’s not pressed.
-This option doesn’t work for combo buttons.
+This option doesn’t apply for combo buttons.

   - The "Music note" option changes the sound to play when the button is pressed.
 You can pick "Off" if you don’t want any sound.